 The Ranger also has a potential advantage in transmissions.
 It will have the 10-speed automatic that's also found in the Ford F-150.
 We've found it to work very well in every vehicle with it, including the GM products that use a version of the co-developed transmission.
 The wide spread of ratios should also give it the opportunity to put up some solid fuel economy numbers.
 On that subject, the Colorado will be the one to beat with the best highway numbers, and Toyota just squeaks out the highest city fuel economy.
-Unfortunately, for now it looks like you won't be able to get a Ranger with a manual.
-So if you want to row your own gears and use a clutch yourself, your only options are Toyota and Nissan, which pleasantly offer a manual both with the V6 and four-wheel drive if you like.
+Fans of manual transmissions coupled to top-end engines will have only one American option, the Jeep Gladiator, which will offer a 6-speed manual.
+The only other trucks that offer manual transmissions are the Toyota and Nissan both of which can be combined with the V6 and four-wheel drive if you like.

 Overall sizeOne of the reasons for selecting a smaller pickup over a full-size one is because you want something that isn't so intimidating to maneuver.
 The Frontier in its shortest configuration is over 5 inches shorter than the shortest version of the next smallest truck, the Ranger.
 The Frontier is also just a touch narrower than the Ranger.
 The longest Ranger is shorter than the longest versions of the other trucks, though.
 So if maneuverability is most important to you, the Frontier is worth a look.
 Interestingly, though, it's not the lightest despite its small form.
 Overall, the lightest of the group is the Toyota Tacoma.
 Since Ford hasn't released curb weight for the U.S. Ranger yet, our estimate for the Ranger's weight comes from the global version with the 2.2-liter diesel four-cylinder, which we imagine will weigh similarly to our 2.3-liter gas-powered version.
 It's pretty much in the middle, weighing about the same as the Chevy and Nissan.
 The Gladiator is just behind the longest versions of the Colorado, Tacoma and Frontier in overall length and wheelbase, which says a lot considering the longest Colorados and Tacomas are double-door long-bed models.
 The Gladiator is also far and away the heaviest of the bunch with the lightest version only about a 100 pounds lighter than the heaviest Colorado, Tacoma and Frontier variants.
 The heaviest Gladiator is also the only truck to exceed 5,000 pounds.